Finding Altamira

 Storyboards can sometimes be little more than simplistic doodles, but on Altamira I was fortunate to receive a set of beautifully drawn boards, with clear direction, framing and even lighting reference.

-After the previs asks were completed I moved onto a very interesting modelling assignment, the head of lady liberty.
+After the previs asks were completed I moved on to a very interesting modeling assignment, the head of Lady Liberty.
 Working from the concept art, I started to rough out the face.

 Lining up a series of images, helped me to reference her from different angles and ensured a much more accurate facial construction.